Skip to content

 Cutting Races

-The app can also cut and save windward/leeward races.
-Based on the start time and defined finish line.
-For more info click here.
+The app can also cut and save windward/leeward races based on the selected start time and finish line.
+For more details, click here.

 Mobile Phone Usage

-On mobile phones and devices with a small screen, sliders and buttons are hidden until any part of the background of the app is touched.
-Many dialogs become scrollable to accommodate the smaller screen.
-The app is not optimized for mobile phones but still can be used and tested.
-Hiding the “Files” screen helps get some more space while using it.
+On mobile phones and other small-screen devices, sliders and buttons remain hidden until you tap the background of the app.
+Many dialogs become scrollable to fit the smaller screen.
+The app is not optimized for phones, but it can still be used for testing or light review.
+Hiding the “Files” screen gives you more working space.

 Mobile Phone Screenshot